wongyihao02/tp/docs/DeveloperGuide.md

 intended to provide a logical path through all user-testable features.
 The test cases are not exhaustive, and further variations in test cases are required for extensive testing.*

+### Tutorial commands

+#### Creating a new tutorial
+1. Test case: `NEWTUTORIAL -t T123,2,11:00,13:00`
+- Expected: Tutorial successfully created.
+2. Test case: `NEWTUTORIAL -t T02,9,11:00,13:00`
+- Expected: Error message indicating invalid day of week.
+3. Other incorrect inputs to test: Invalid time formats.

+#### Deleting a tutorial/Listing students for a tutorial
+1. Test cases: `DELETE -t T123`
+- Expected: Tutorial is successfully deleted.
+2. Test cases: `LISTSTUDENTS -t T123`
+- Expected: All students in the given tutorial, and their information, listed.
+3. Incorrect inputs to test: Missing arguments, invalid tutorial.

+#### Listing tutorials
+1. Test case: `LIST -t 12/04/2025`
+- Expected: Lists all tutorials from today to given date.
+2. Test case: 'LIST -t 12-4'
+- Expected: Error message for invalid date format.
+3. Other incorrect inputs to test: Invalid dates, such as date in the past.

 ### Student commands
 #### Adding a new student
 1. Test case: `newstudent -t Mark Lim,20/03/2005,Male,97654344,A2387653D,T123`